 Let sit for 24 hours.
 Pull the egg out, and you should have a crystallized egg!

 Some thoughts on this experiment: How does the egg crystalize?
 The Borax!
 When warm water is used, the heated water molecules move further apart.
 This allows the Borax crystals to dissolve.
-Crystals begin to form and build on one another as the water lets go of the excess and evaporates.
+Crystals begin to form and build on one another as the water lets go of the excess and evaporate.

 Photographs and content by: Heather Kucenski